Large-Transaction-Models/DMLR_DeFi_Survival_Benchmark/README.md

 The "Classification/" directory contains all the code to recreate the results from the paper's second task, FinSurvival-Classification.

 ## Figures_and_Tables/:
 The "Figures_and_Tables/" directory contains the code necessary to recreate the tables of results in the paper, along with the heatmaps.
-It also contains the file assets for the heatmaps.
+It also contains the file assets for the heatmaps and the Kaplan--Meier survival curves.